Kutti Revathi

-S. Revathi (pen name: Kutti Revathi; born 1974) is an Indian lyricist, poet, activist and doctor.
-She has published three books of poetry and is the editor of Panikkudam, a literary quarterly for women's writing and also the first Tamil feminist magazine.
+Revathy Suyambulingam (pen name: Kutti Revathi; born 1974) is an Indian lyricist, poet, activist and doctor.
+Chosen by poetry specialists at the Southbank Centre, her poetry "Breasts" (originally Mulaigal in Tamil) was listed as one of the Fifty Greatest Modern Love Poems.
+She has published over 40 books of poetry and is the editor of Panikkudam, a literary quarterly for women's writing and also the first Tamil feminist magazine.
 Post several literary meetings and reviewing poetry collections by fellow students, she began working on some of her own pieces.

+Notably, she has made a full-length documentary on three thousand years history of Tamil Music, “Abraham Pandithar’s Karunamirthasagaram” for AR Rahman Foundation.
+She has been spearheading a website on the same focus for AR Rahman foundation.

 Life

-Following school, she studied Siddha medicine and got a bachelor's degree in Siddha medicine and surgery.
+Following school, she pursued her bachelor's degree in Siddha medicine and surgery at Palayamkottai Government Siddha Medical College.
 She had been pursuing her doctoral research in medical anthropology at the Madras Institute of Development Studies in Chennai.
-Revathi received the Sigaram 15: Faces of Future award for literature from India Today and was awarded a travel grant in 2005 by the Sahitya Akademi to meet leading litterateurs from India.
-She is a contemporary Tamil poet and has published numerous controversial poetry collections.
+Revathi received the Sigaram 15: Faces of Future award for literature from India Today and was awarded a travel grant in 2005 by the Sahitya Akademi to meet leading litterateurs from India and she met Mahashweta Devi through the grant.

+She is a contemporary Tamil poet and her poetry "Mulaigal" (Breasts) is a groundbreaking and highly debated poetry collection.
+Published in 2002, the book explores women’s bodily autonomy, sexuality, and lived experiences, using nature and the female form as symbols of liberation and resistance against patriarchal censorship.

-Poems and literature
+Poems and Literature

+This body of work spans more than two decades and is widely recognized for its exploration of the female body, desire, memory, language, history, caste, war, ecology, and the politics of gender in contemporary Tamil society.
+Through a distinctive poetic voice, Kutti Revathi has emerged as an influential figures in modern Tamil literature.